ChronoBoot/loan_score/README.md

 ## Model Development Process

 In this phase of the project, we implemented a simple Random Forest model.
 The primary dataset used was the `application_train` table, focusing on encoding non-numerical values to fit the model requirements.
+Data is aggregated from the other tables grouping by loan and merge with the data from `application_train`.
 This approach yielded a promising precision rate of around 92%, marking a solid start for our predictive modeling.
 The aim was to establish a baseline performance, using a well-known and reliable machine learning algorithm.
 This initial step serves as a foundation for more complex model development and optimization in the future.